DCotterill/halixia-hugo/content/ma/need-an-advisor-234.md

 How do you know when it’s time to find an advisor?

-If you’re looking to invest, buy a financial product, manage your money more effectively or simply plan for the longer term, getting a financial advisor can be a good investment.
+If you’re looking to invest, buy a financial product, manage your money more effectively or simply plan for the longer term, getting a financial advisor can be a good idea.

 Feeling in control of both your day-to-day finances and long-term goals can have a positive impact on our everyday lives.
-Maximising your financial wellbeing through investments can completely change your mindset and this will have a big impact on your behaviours and long-term financial goals.
+Financial advisors can help in many situations, particularly as retirement comes closer.
+Expect to pay a fee.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |